What is guerrilla marketing?

 There are many types of asymmetry to consider:

 Information is a fundamental component of preparation.
-Before we embark upon any business activity of consequence, the organization should ground itself in a fundamental set of insights.
+Before we embark upon any business activity, the organization should ground itself in a basic set of insights.
 These insights inform the company about the market, the competition, the regulatory environment, the economy, and many other exigent factors.

-Competitive intelligence is a specialized form of information that gains as full a picture as possible of the various players in any market environment.
-Thinking through how each of these market participants will act and react is important to the success of the guerrilla marketing campaign.
+Competitive intelligence is a specialized form of information that gains as complete a picture as possible of the various players in any market environment.
+Thinking through how each of these market participants will act and react is essential to the success of the guerrilla marketing campaign.

-Much like the story of David and Goliath, it is important for the underdog to gain access to an asymmetric tool, asset, idea, or materials that will give them the edge to at least level the playing field.
+Much like in the story of David and Goliath, the underdog needs to access an asymmetric tool, asset, idea, or material to gain an edge and, thus, level the playing field.

 Leverage